nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 ## Schedule any training

 Schedule your training plan and book rooms.
-(Read more about training)[training].
+[Read more about training](training).

 ## Check hardware & software deployment timelines